 If you execute your vision, there’s no guarantee you’ll be profitable.
 Think about all those small business owners who borrow startup capital only to close down and lose all their investor’s money a couple of years later.
 On the other hand, being an employee, you are free from the burden of making tough decisions that steer the company’s progress.
 It may not sound like much, but most people would rather be told what to do and how to do it than crack their heads over charting a course that everyone in the company will follow.

-- According to The Conference Board, about 53% of Americans are currently unhappy at their jobs, which is quite alarming.
+• According to The Conference Board, about 53% of Americans are unhappy at their jobs, which is alarming.
 But why is this so?
 Most of us have this drive to play by our rules, live by our terms, and only do what we love.
-This drive is seen first in kids’ stubbornness and the strong-willed attitude that young adults say.
+This drive is seen first in kids’ stubbornness and the strong-willed attitude of young adults.

 This is later converted into doggedness to fight for the good life they want for many people.
 Yet, this drive still exists in one way or the other.
 The best way to satisfy the inner desire is to live on our terms and be our bosses.
-It may not be rosy at first, but even during those dark and terrible early days, you will retain a sense of fulfillment knowing you are chasing the thing you want and love.
+It may not be rosy at first, but even during those dark and terrible early days, you will feel fulfilled knowing you are chasing what you want and love.
 Most people can succeed as entrepreneurs if they learn the ropes and diligently follow their passions.

 Entrepreneurship is one of the best ways to live your dream life, doing what you are most passionate about.
 Multiple studies have linked this to job satisfaction, as many people feel more satisfied if they have more control over their jobs.
 By now, you may already be seriously considering starting your business.